Epping Forest Walks: The Best London Day Hike

-Living in the concrete jungle of London can wear you down sometimes and leave you with a yearning to get into nature for a day.
-Whilst there are a number of national parks close to London such as New Forest and South Downs Park these probably require at least spending the full weekend to do them proper justice.
-One of the best options, if you want to go on a day hike in London, is to enjoy one of the many Epping Forest walks available in the ancient woodlands in the north-east of London.
+One of the best options, if you want to go on a day hike in London, is to enjoy one of the many walks in Epping Forest available in the ancient woodlands in the north-east of London.

-An Epping Forest walk is the perfect antidote to living in busy London and as Epping Forest is over 2400 hectares, there are plenty of trails to explore.
+A walk in the Epping Forest is the perfect antidote to living in busy London and as Epping Forest is over 2400 hectares, there are plenty of trails to explore.

-With plenty of transport options available from all over London, hiking in Epping Forest is a must-do day trip for visitors to the city who want to see a different side of the British capital or for long term residents that want to get away from the hustle and bustle of London life.
+With plenty of transport options available from all over London, hiking in Epping Forest is a must-do day trip for visitors to the city who want to see a different side of the British capital or for long-term residents who want to get away from the hustle and bustle of London life.

 How to Get to Epping Forest